Why Should You Use an Employer of Record?

 4. Converting freelancers to employees

-Many companies profit from an alternative workforce such as freelancers and contractors.
-You yourself might consider converting freelancers to employees because of various reasons such as greater control over the working time, increased sense of belonging to your company and more commitment, reduced turnover rate, and many more.
+Several businesses benefit from alternative labor, such as freelancers and contractors.
+You may consider turning freelancers to employees for a variety of reasons such as greater control over the working time, increased sense of belonging to your company and more commitment, reduced turnover rate, and many more.

 An EOR can help you retain this talent and support you in long-term workforce planning by shouldering important transition and HR processes to remain compliant.